Inside Gilt's mobile marketing strategy

 How Gilt uses mParticle to unify the mobile customer experience and boost advertising efficiency +20%

 Gilt began as a flash sale site providing exclusive access to designer brands not usually available at a discount.
-A decade later, their business model has changed—Gilt now differentiates itself through its curated selection, as well as exclusive services and experience.
+A decade later, their business model has changed — Gilt now differentiates itself through its curated selection, as well as exclusive services and experience.
 With this shift in retail focus, Gilt’s customer experience has also shifted.

 To optimize user experience while minimizing engineering cost, complexity, and risk, Gilt needed to create an agile marketing stack.
-Read on to learn how Gilt leveraged mParticle’s customer data infrastructure to power and optimize their mobile marketing machine.
+Read on to learn how Gilt leveraged mParticle’s customer data infrastructure to power and optimize their mobile marketing strategy.

-The data platform
+The data platform behind the Gilt app

 From their first foray into mobile, Gilt’s team considered it an important conversion point.
 As a result, they built a data backend capable of keeping user data organized around a proprietary mobile id to take advantage of mobile id persistence.
-However, as the app ecosystem matured, and Gilt’s iOS and Android apps grew with it, the business needed a more flexible, extensible way to deploy collect and connect data to all the platforms and tools that would need to consume them—without constantly throwing in-house engineers at the problem. mParticle’s customer data platform was selected as this central data layer, integrating and orchestrating all of the other components of the mobile data strategy while enabling IT to focus on core product development.
+However, as the app ecosystem matured, and Gilt’s iOS and Android apps grew with it, the business needed a more flexible, extensible way to deploy collect and connect data to all the platforms and tools that would need to consume them—without constantly throwing in-house engineers at the problem. mParticle’s customer data platform was selected as this central data layer, integrating and orchestrating all of the other components of the mobile marketing strategy while enabling engineering to focus on core product development.

 Gilt’s mobile growth team invested a considerable amount in paid advertising.
 Their goal was to deliver quality new users — who will actually use the app, and make purchases— not just “installs”.
 However, trying to determine what content, channels, and platforms will resonate with these high-value users can become an expensive endeavor quickly without the right optimization strategy.

-Ad platforms need large-scale analysis of real-time conversion data to optimize ads so Gilt’s acquisition team used mParticle to quickly set up and test campaigns.
+Ad platforms need large-scale analysis of real-time conversion data to optimize ads, so Gilt’s acquisition team used mParticle to quickly set up and test campaigns.
 By centralizing data collection, organization, transformation, and reporting, the acquisition team was able to increase their insight into customers’ journey toward conversion.
 Before, it was difficult to optimize toward any events beyond app install.
 With mParticle, Gilt is able to set specific events as optimization objects to power predictive bidding and resource allocation.
 And so, the Gilt team was able to start making data-driven decisions to increase paid advertising ROI.